Re-Imagining Leadership in the 2020s

-One thing is for certain – the last few months of enforced restrictions have hurtled us into a new decade of transformation, ironically amidst a full-blown recession with over 20% unemployment!
+However 2023 has seen a growing realization that there’s no “one-size-fits-all” solution to the workplace.
+Different companies are responding in different ways – while the likes of DropBox and Coinbase who have embraced a permanent WFH culture, the hybrid approach remains popular among the majority.
+One thing is for certain – the last few years alone have hurtled us into a new decade of transformation, ironically amidst a full-blown recession that witnessed over 20% unemployment!
 History tells us that every recession is an opportunity for the right companies with the right leaders.
 Steve Jobs launched the iconic iPod in 2001, right in the middle of the dotcom bust and 9/11.
 Reed Hastings guided Netflix with its most critical transition to streaming post the 2008 recession and the company has gone from strength to strength since then.
 Amazon was nearly written off after the dotcom bust.
-It not only survived but thrived to the point of becoming the most valued company today under Jeff Bezos.
+It not only survived but thrived to the point of becoming one of the most valued companies today under Jeff Bezos.
 Airbnb’s rags-to-riches story was kicked off, incredibly, during the last recession as well.
 Some other famous stories to emerge from the 2008 recession include WhatsApp, Uber, and Groupon.

 Needless to say, these success stories happened not because of just one person at the top, but due to the collective effort of an entire team of very able, far-thinking, aggressive functional leaders who helped and supported them.
 Steve Jobs had his A-star team comprising of Jony Ive, Tony Fadell, Phil Schiller, and Eddy Cue, among others – all of who not only executed Jobs’ vision but also contributed new product ideas, walking shoulder to shoulder with their boss.
 Reed Hastings summed it up aptly when he famously said “I take pride in making as few decisions as possible, as opposed to making as many as possible,” to highlight his dependence on a stellar team.
 “It’s creating a sense [in your employees] that ‘If I want to make a difference, I can make a difference.’” says Hastings about how Netflix has managed multiple big pivots in its short life.